 You don’t have to wait till the New Year to make resolutions focused on bettering your life if you are recently divorced.

-1. Take Time for Self Care
+Take Time For Self Care

-First of all, it’s important to work through the lingering emotions that you inevitably have being recently divorced.
+First of all, it’s important to work through the lingering emotions that you inevitably have been recently divorced.
 If you are struggling to move past these emotions, speaking with a professional therapist is an excellent way to process and overcome any remaining anger, guilt, frustration, and hurt.

 The stress of being recently divorced and starting over can take a toll on your emotional and physical health.
 Find stress-relieving techniques that you can use throughout the day.